- it was a gift (there are different rules if it was to your spouse, civil partner or a charity)

 If you’re a non-resident selling UK residential property you only pay tax on the gain you’ve made since 5 April.

-You can deduct costs of buying, selling or improving your property which reduce your gain.
+You can deduct costs of buying, selling or improving your property from your gain.
 These include:

 - estate agents’ and solicitors’ fees